 What “results” connote, of course, are subject to the interpretation of each test taker as said variable hasn’t been discussed in detail in the survey.

 Among the list of our respondents, 34% in the coaching/consulting industry report getting strong results.
 About 21% in e-commerce, 28% in the tech/SaaS field and 17% in other fields also reported getting the same.

 Majority of Business Owners Who Reported Getting the Strongest Results Have at Least 3 out of 4 of the Following Factors

-Among the 44% business owners who have reported getting the strongest results, 28% report having all of the following attributes clear in their brand and product messaging while 19% report having at least three:
+Among the 44% business owners who have reported getting the strongest results, 28% report having all of the following attributes in their ads while 19% report having at least three of the following: